wp-plugins/image-widget/readme.txt

 Simple image widget.
 Allows for placement of an image in the sidebar without requiring Design access.

 todo:
-* support multiple instances
-* encapsulate code in an object
 * support image sizing (maybe)

 == Installation ==